tribeofai/workshops/README.md

 - E class | advanced Python
 - F class | Python fundamentals

-## Squad Types
+## Team Types

-There are two types of squads - remote squads and regular squads.
-The difference between remote squads and regular squads are that the regular squads meet every Saturday and remote squads don't physically meet.
-All squad types of the same class learn using the same course curriculum and have access to the same materials.
-Choosing the squad type depends on your ability to meet every Saturday and ability to commit at least 8 hours per week for learning.
-If you can do that then apply for the regular squads and if not then go for remote squads.
+There are two types of teams - remote teams and regular teams.
+The difference between remote teams and regular teams are that the regular teams meet every Saturday and remote teams don't physically meet.
+All team types of the same class learn using the same course curriculum and have access to the same materials.
+Choosing the team type depends on your ability to meet every Saturday and ability to commit at least 8 hours per week for learning.
+If you can do that then apply for the regular team and if not then go for remote teams.

-### Regular Squads
+### Regular Teams

 - Goal: teach you practical AI skills
 - Time: every Saturday
 - Location: Sauletekio al. 15, Room 715 (Thanks, CodeAcademy!)
-- Squad size: up to 16 people
+- Team size: up to 16 people
 - Time commitment: 8+ hours / week

-### Remote Squads
+### Remote Teams

 - Goal: teach you practical AI skills.
 - Time: flexible
 - Location: flexible
-- Squad size: no limit
+- Team size: no limit
 - Time commitment: flexible

 ## How to participate